Average Weather at Cali / Alfonso Bonillaaragon Colombia

 To characterize how pleasant the weather is at Cali / Alfonso Bonillaaragon throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Cali / Alfonso Bonillaaragon for general outdoor tourist activities is from early June to late September, with a peak score in the third week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Cali / Alfonso Bonillaaragon for general outdoor tourist activities is from early June to mid September, with a peak score in the third week of July.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Cali / Alfonso Bonillaaragon for hot-weather activities is from early June to late September, with a peak score in the last week of July.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Cali / Alfonso Bonillaaragon for hot-weather activities is from early June to late September, with a peak score in the third week of July.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.